top of page

 ⪢ Concept & Inauguration

-Taman Mini Indonesia Indah was conceived by Indonesia's former First Lady, Tien Soeharto, with the aim of preserving and promoting the nation's cultural heritage.
+Taman Mini Indonesia Indah was conceived by Indonesia's former First Lady, Tien Soeharto, to preserve and promote the nation's cultural heritage.

 It was officially inaugurated on April 20, 1975.